helviojunior/loadtest/README.md

 These instructions will get you how can you compile to deploy the project on a live system.
 And do an Load Test.

+To use this app check the how to at (http://www.helviojunior.com.br/it/teste-de-carga-e-otimizacao-de-sites-sistemas-web/)

 ### Prerequisites

 Before complile this application you need to install this packages: